FelixRiddle/learning-projects/ecommerce/IDEAS.md

 |Others
 | |⬜️ Add dark mode, for this, create a gigantic div that covers everything
 and move it accordingly with z-index.

+|Hardmode
+| |⬜️ Drag and drop with the small image.

 ⬜️ Licenses
 |⬜️ Add the following attributions